ramishenouda/ThePaint/README.md

 The Paint is a painting program with basic functions.
 - Drawing on existing image.
-- Creating blank image and draw on it.
+- Creating a blank image and draw on it.

 ### Prerequisites